On-site kitchen inspection

 FAQ

-A 12-point audit of every commercial kitchen system in the space — hood and exhaust, fire suppression, grease management, HVAC and make-up air, mechanical exhaust condition, gas, electrical capacity, code-compliance baseline, AHJ inspection history, insurance documentation status, and prior-tenant violations.
-You receive a branded PDF report with photos, system-by-system findings, estimated remediation scope, and a recommended order of operations before signing the lease.
+A 12-point walk-through of every commercial kitchen system — hood and exhaust, fire suppression, grease management, HVAC and make-up air, mechanical exhaust condition, gas, electrical capacity, applicable-code reference, AHJ inspection history, insurance documentation status, and prior-tenant deferred maintenance.
+Each point is a visual inspection and documentation review — we observe, photograph, and record condition; we do not test or certify.
+You receive a branded PDF report with photos, system-by-system findings, severity flags, and a recommended order of operations.

 Who is this service for?